mobinasri/flagger/README.md

 ## Evaluating dual assemblies with Flagger

 ### Overview
-Here is a description of a read-based pipeline that can detect different types of mis-assemblies in a draft dual assembly.
+Here is a description of a read-based pipeline that can detect different types of mis-assemblies in a draft dual assembly. (*What is a dual assembly?
+Read [this page](https://lh3.github.io/2021/10/10/introducing-dual-assembly)*).
 One core component of this pipeline is another pipeline named [**Flagger**](https://github.com/mobinasri/flagger/tree/main/docs/coverage).
 Flagger recieves the read alignments to a draft dual assembly, detects the anomalies in the read coverage along the assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid and collapsed.

-*What is a dual assembly?
-Read [this page](https://lh3.github.io/2021/10/10/introducing-dual-assembly).*

 This evaluation has 5 steps:
 - Align long reads to the diploid assembly